The best wine pairings for cheddar cheese

-For the purposes of this article though I’m assuming your cheddar is somewhere in between: mature, with a bit of bite but not too funky.
+For the purposes of this post though I’m assuming your cheddar is somewhere in between: mature, with a bit of bite but not too sharp.

 Chilean Cabernet Sauvignon